cmcgee-mac/norm/README.md

 }
 ```

+Once you declare your statement as an out class you get some additional features
+such as a limited amount of compile-time checking.
+For example, if you have
-If you have a variable in your SQL that doesn't match the parameters then you will
+variables in your SQL that don't match a field in the parameters class then you
-get a compile error, which makes this approach a little safer and also more testable.
+get a compile error.
+There are other compile time checks available here too.
+This is the recommended approach for more complex and dynamic statements.

 It is also possible to create public classes for the NORM statements, parameters
 and results, but this is not recommended since it promotes the use of more